oracle/coherence-operator/docs/samples/management/rest/ssl/README.md

 $ kubectl delete secret ssl-secret --namespace sample-coherence-ns
 ```

-Before starting another sample, ensure that all the pods are gone from previous sample.
+Before starting another sample, ensure that all the pods are removed from previous sample.

-If you wish to remove the `coherence-operator`, then include it in the `helm delete` command above.
+If you want to remove the `coherence-operator`, then use the `helm delete` command.